LUCompSoc/constitution/README.md

 6. Acts as an ambassador for the society, initiating relations, liaising, supporting, and coordinating with Sponsors or contacts in industry on behalf of the society and acting solely in the interest of the society in compliance with Section 7.5.
 7. Organise and publicise a wide range of social events and activities with industry for all members.
 8. Shall assist the President in liaising with the Oversight Committee, Lancaster SU and the University.
+9. Acts as an ambassador for the society, initiating relations, liaising, supporting, and coordinating with Sponsors or contacts in industry on behalf of the society and acting solely in the interest of the society in compliance with Section 7.5.

 ### Secretary